 In October 2021, the FASB issued ASU No. 2021-08, an amendment to ASC 805, Business Combinations, which requires that an acquirer recognize, and measure contract assets and contract liabilities acquired in a business combination in accordance with Topic 606, Revenue from Contracts with Customers.
 The guidance was effective for the Company beginning October 1, 2023, and was applied on a prospective basis to new acquisitions following the date of adoption.
-As the Company ~~did~~ has not ~~execute~~ executed a transaction that would qualify as a business combination, ~~for the period ended December 31, 2023~~, there was no impact on its financial position, results of operations, cash flows and disclosures upon adoption.
+As the Company has not executed a transaction that would qualify as a business combination, there was no impact on its financial position, results of operations, cash flows and disclosures upon adoption.